This post may have affiliate links. Read my full disclosure policy here.

 When to keep an old domain name

 - You had the domain name for a while, and domain authority matters to you.
-Domain authority is a discussion for another time since this topic has more to do with SEO.
 Specifically, in the eyes of Google, a domain’s age can be an indication of authority.
-So if you had the domain name for more than 5 years, AND you’ve been consistently publishing content on it as well, you might want to think twice about letting your old domain name go.
+So if you had the domain name for, say, more than 5 years, AND you’ve been consistently promoting and publishing content on it as well, you might want to think twice about letting your old domain name go.
+However, consider also if it satisfies #2.

 - Your old domain name still reflects the vision you have moving forward, maybe you just need to restrategize, reorganize or redesign your blog.